• Home

 Bake the bread:

-• Remove from the oven and immediately cover the bread with a large clean kitchen towel.
-Place a cutting board or something flat on top and flip over.
+• Remove from the oven and immediately cover the bread with a large piece of parchment paper and then cutting board on top.
+Flip the bread over and gently peel the parchment paper.
 Remove the parchment paper and immediately roll the bread up using the towel, like a Swiss roll.
 Let it stay rolled up in the towel for 10 minutes.
 This will keep the bread moist and soft, and prevent the bread from cracking when you roll it

 Serving: